kalharijay7/nopcommerce-test-automation/README.md

 ---

 ## 🚀 Key Features
-- Clean implementation of **Page Object Model** for maintainable tests
+- Clean implementation of test scripts with implicit and explicit waits
 - **Cross-browser testing** support
 - Structured and configurable **TestNG** test suites
 - **Log4j** integrated for detailed logging and debugging